-This paper focuses on the long standing debate regarding the relative merits of bank vs. capital market-based financial system in promoting economic growth in the context of Nepal.
-Using Johansen's cointegrating vector error correction model based on annual data from 1993/1994 to 2010/2011; we conclude that financial structure matters for economic growth in Nepal.
+This paper focuses on the long standing debate regarding the relative merits of bank vs. capital market-based financial system in promoting economic growth and examines this particular issue in the Nepalese context.
+Using Johansen's cointegrating vector error correction model based on annual data from 1993/1994 to 2010/2011; this paper concludes that financial structure matters for economic growth in Nepal.
 Particularly, our empirical result suggests that Nepalese banking sector is more growth enhancing relative to capital market.
+Our conclusion is consistent with the earlier findings of some other countries (Tadesse, 2001; Arestis et. al., 2001).